How to Greatly Improve Your English Pronunciation in 15 Steps

 Practicing with a buddy (friend) will give you a chance to try everything you learned, and learn new things from each other.
 Plus, it’s fun!

 Pronunciation is as important to learning English as vocabulary and grammar.
-Thanks to these eight tips, you’ll soon be on your way to pronouncing English like a native.
+Thanks to these 15 tips, you’ll soon be on your way to pronouncing English like a native.